BitCoder444/HackerrankRepo/README.md

 .java to it.
 That way, when it comes time to look for the original problem, you will be able to use the name of the file.
 - Each file may or may no contain comments on the original problem.

+# Types of programming
+- **Procedural programming**: used to execute a sequence of statements which lead to a result.
+This type of programming anguage uses multiple varialbes, heavy loops and other elements, which seperates them from functional programming languages.
+Functions of procedural language may control variables, other than function's value returns.
+Ex. printing out information.
+- **Functional programming**:

 # Lisence
   #### [MIT License][mit]